bandanishanth/InfaBlob/README.md

 1. Using the Account Key / Shared Account Key
 2. Using a SAS (Shared Access Signature) Token - Enter the SAS Token without the '?' at the beginning

-Example : If the SAS Token is that Azure Gives from the Azure Cloud Console is : "?sv=2020-08-04<Remaining Value>"
+Example : If the SAS Token is that Azure Gives from the Azure Cloud Console is : "?sv=2020-08-04..."

-Then the value to be provided as input is : "sv=2020-08-04<Remaining Value>"
+Then the value to be provided as input is : "sv=2020-08-04..."